-(1) Amounts reflect the actual base salaries paid to each named executive officer.
-For additional information, see "Base Salaries" below.

-(2) Amounts reflect the full grant-date fair value of restricted stock units, or RSUs, and stock options granted and/or modified during fiscal years 2023 and 2022 to each of our named executive officers, computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
+- (1) Amounts reflect the actual base salaries paid to each named executive officer.
+For additional information, see "Base Salaries" below. - (2) Amounts reflect the full grant-date fair value of restricted stock units, or RSUs, and stock options granted and/or modified during fiscal years 2023 and 2022 to each of our named executive officers, computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
 The valuation assumptions used in the calculation of such amounts are set forth in Note 14-Share-based Compensation Plans in our Annual Report on Form 10-K for the fiscal year ended January 31, 2024 that accompanies this proxy statement.
 Amounts have been adjusted to reflect the Reverse Stock Split (See "Important Note Regarding the 2024 Reverse Stock Split" for more information).
-Amounts reflect: (i) the grant-date fair value of the grants of RSUs granted to Ms. Hyman, Mr. Thacker and Ms. Salinas; (ii) the incremental fair value of RSUs modified pursuant to the Salinas Transition Agreement (as defined in "Executive Severance Plan-Former Named Executive Officers"); (iii) the incremental fair value of RSUs and stock options modified pursuant to the O'Sullivan Transition Agreement (as defined in "Executive Severance Plan-Former Named Executive Officers"); (iii) the incremental fair value of RSUs and stock options modified pursuant to the O'Sullivan Transition Agreement (as defined in "Executive Severance Plan-Former Named Executive Officers"); (iii) the scheme of Ms. Hyman, Ms. Salinas, and Ms. O'Sullivan (See "Executive Severance Plan-Former Named Executive Officers"); and "Stock Option for Ms. Hyman, Ms. Salinas, and Ms. O'Sullivan (See "Executive Severance Plan-Former Named Executive Officers").

-(3) Amounts reflect the annual incentive bonuses earned with respect to each applicable fiscal year.
+Amounts reflect: (i) the grant-date fair value of the grants of RSUs granted to Ms. Hyman, Mr. Thacker and Ms. Salinas; (ii) the incremental fair value of RSUs modified pursuant to the Salinas Transition Agreement (as defined in "Executive Severance Plan-Former Named Executive Officers"); (iii) the incremental fair value of RSUs and stock options modified pursuant to the O'Sullivan Transition Agreement (as defined in "Executive Severance Plan-Former Named Executive Officers"); and (iv) the grant date fair value of RSUs granted in connection with the Stock Option Exchange for Ms. Hyman, Ms. Salinas, and Ms. O'Sullivan (See "Executive Severance Plan-Former Named Executive Officers" and "Stock Option for RSU Exchange" below for more information"). - (3) Amounts reflect the annual incentive bonuses earned with respect to each applicable fiscal year.
 No annual incentive bonus for fiscal year 2023 was earned by our named executive officers due to the implementation of our Retention Bonus Program.
 For additional information, see "Annual Cash Incentive Bonus Compensation" below.

 - (4) For fiscal year 2023, the amount for Ms. Hyman reflects: \$4,293 for a free Rent the Runway monthly subscription and Reserve rentals; \$13,200 in matching contributions made by us to her 401(k) plan account; \$2,156 for meals; and \$600 in long-term disability insurance premiums paid by us.
-For fiscal year 2023, the amount for Mr. Thacker reflects \$13,200 in matching contributions made by us to his 401(k) plan account and \$425 in long-term disability insurance premiums paid by us.
 For fiscal year 2023, the amount for Mr. Thacker reflects \$13,200 in matching contributions made by us to his 401(k) plan account and \$425 in long-term disability insurance premiums paid by us.
 For fiscal year 2023, the amount for Ms. Salinas reflects: a \$950,000 payment pursuant to the Salinas Transition Agreement; \$4,815 for a free Rent the Runway monthly subscription; \$13,200 in matching contributions made by us to her 401(k) plan account; and \$600 in long-term disability insurance premiums paid by us.
 For fiscal year 2023, the amount for Ms. O'Sullivan reflects: \$408,333 in base salary continuation payments pursuant to the O'Sullivan Transition Agreement; \$27,103 of COBRA premium payments made by us pursuant to the O'Sullivan Transition Agreement; \$13,200 in matching contributions made by us to her 401(k) plan account; and \$250 in long-term disability insurance premiums paid by us. - (5) Ms. Salinas resigned from employment effective January 31, 2024. - (6) Ms. O'Sullivan resigned from employment effective May 25, 2023, following which Mr. Thacker was appointed as Chief Financial Officer.